 About Charles Moore

 American postmodern architect and educator Charles Willard Moore (1925-1993) is noted for his eclectic range of historicist buildings, each of which represents a unique response to the context of its site and culture—whether in the form of vernacular shed-roof wooden houses, Palladian-inspired stuccoed villas, or Federal-style college buildings.
-All are done as serious comments on current architectural theory and at the same time evoking a sense of gaiety or irony.
+All are done as serious comments on current architectural theory and, at the same time, evoke a sense of gaiety or irony.

 - Charles Moore, Gerald Allen, Donlyn Lyndon.
 The Place of Houses.
 New York: Holt, Rinehart and Winston, 1974. p59